What is an angiogram?

-How do you close the artery at the end of the angiogram/angioplasty?
+How is the artery closed at the end of an angiogram/angioplasty?

-There are two main methods of closing the artery and the technique employed depends on location of the arterial puncture and level of disease affecting the artery punctured.
-Many operators opt to press on the puncture site until the bleeding stops on its own accord.
+There are two main methods for closing the artery, and the technique employed depends on the location of the arterial puncture and level of disease affecting the artery punctured.
+Many operators opt to press on the puncture site until the bleeding stops of its own accord.
 Alternatively, a closure device may be inserted into the artery to close the defect; these are eventually reabsorbed by the body.
-Depending on the technique used depends on how quickly you can mobilise after the procedure.
+Depending on which of these techniques is used directs how quickly you can mobilise after the procedure.

-Is there anything I should look out for after the procedure?
+What should I look out for after the procedure?

 When can I return to normal activity?